waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_5_approach_goal_recognition.md

-# Inferring if enemy pacman is heading towards capsule

 # Recognising non-visible enemy pacman is eating food

 Because of agents being visible within only 5 manhattan distance, it is difficult to accurately distinguish where an agent is located outside of that range.
 Although a noisy distance is provided, this distance only provides a range of possible positions from an agent inquiring the noisy distance of others - and so, does not indicate which direction the un-seen agent(s) are.